De1ain/ticketing/README.md

 ---

+### New features addition workflow:

+1. Make some changes on a branch (not master)
+2. Push to GitHub
+3. Make a Pull Requests
+4. Merge into master

+---

+### How to shut down the cluster on Digital Ocean

+Delete Load Balancer: go to Networking -> Load Balancer -> More -> Destroy (it costs 10$/month) Delete Kubernetes cluster: go to Kubernetes -> cluster_name(ticketing) -> More -> Destroy (30$/month)

+---

 ### TODO:

 1. Eliminate the need in .env files?...
 2. Make use of convertPriceToCents in test file for new route handler as well.
 3. Extract default 60 seconds pay timeout from orders/new.ts
 4. Exctract stripe publishable key from [orderId].js
+5. Work on Client side
+   - Add the name of the user who created it
+   - Add more styling
+6. Add Https support.
+Check out cert-manager.io
+7. Add emailing service, i.e.: when a user purchases(pays for) a ticket, send them an email.
+Mailchimp or sendgrid
+8. Switch all services to work in production mode (to speed them up).
+Change dockerfile for that.